 Have an emergency preparedness kit ready to go if the worst happens.
 If you already have these kits ready to go, National Pet Week may be a good time to look them over and replace anything that needs replacing.
 Here are some resources you may find helpful:

 If you’d like to help other pets in need find forever homes, consider volunteering at your local animal shelter.
 Animal shelters are typically not run for profit, so they rely on volunteers to help out and care for dogs and other pets in the facility.

 Don’t just show up.
 Call ahead and ask about volunteer opportunities.
-Also, check to see if your local shelter is open, as many have had to close their doors due to social distancing rules.
+Also, check to see if your local shelter is open, as many have had to reduce hours or create new safety rules due to the pandemic.